heyimalex/gh-highlight/README.md

 ## Usage

 The API was designed for highlighting fenced code blocks in markdown.
-For a list of names that are usable, check out [languages.yml].
-All aliases are supported, as are all file extensions.
+For a list of names that are usable, check out [aliases.json].
+The keys are the names you can use, the values are the scope name of the grammar that will be used to highlight.

+Two functions are exposed; `highlight` and `highlight.sync`.
+They both take the code-to-be-highlighted as the first paramater and the language-infront-of-the-code-block as the second.
+For the top level version, the last parameter needs to be a callback.

+If the language doesn't point to any grammar, no error will be reported.

 ```js
 const highlight = require('gh-highlight');